Retention Rates Across Industries: FinServ, Healthcare, Media, and Beyond

 Amplitude’s Benchmark tool shows the average retention rate for the media and telecommunications industry over the course of three months.

 Media is a saturated market, and consumers have a choice of how and where to consume it, such as social media, streaming services, and news outlets.
 Plus, people consume media in many different ways and on many different devices, including phones, tablets, desktops, TVs, and more.
-Providing a seamless customer experience across all channels, devices, and mediums can help increase user retention rates.
+Providing a seamless across all channels, devices, and mediums can help increase user retention rates.

 Leading companies are focusing on making their products better than competitors to keep consumers from dropping theirs.
 Part of that is the content you offer consumers.
 For example, if Netflix has someone’s favorite show, they’re likelier to keep that subscription longer.